daghlani/mallory-docker-compose/README.md

     - blocked is a list of domains that need use proxy, any other domains will connect to their server directly

-  - run docker-compose file by this command:
+  - then save config file and run docker-compose file by this command:
   ```bash
   docker-compose up -d